-Stipulations of fact (Pretrial Agreement Cases)
+Stipulations of fact in Pretrial Agreement Court-Martial Cases

 Overview of the stipulations of fact

-- United States v.
+In the case of the United States v.
 Vargas, 29 M.J.
 968 (A.C.M.R.
 1990).
 Defense counsel objected at trial to the inclusion of the uncharged misconduct and indicated that the accused only agreed to the stipulation out of fear of losing the deal.
 Military judge gave the accused an opportunity to withdraw, but the accused elected to adhere to the stipulation; no overreaching by the Government.
 See also United States v.
 Mezzanatto, 513 U.S. 196 (1995) (agreement to waive evidentiary provisions are subject to waiver by voluntary agreement of the parties).

 Otherwise military judge not at liberty to consider matters presented in the unsuccessful attempt to plead guilty.
 United States v.
 Matlock, 35 M.J.
 895 (A.C.M.R.
 1992).
 Prosecution cannot receive the benefit of the stipulation without the concomitant limitations of the pretrial agreement.
 See United States v.
 Cunningham, 36 M.J.
 1011 (A.C.M.R.
 1993).

-Unless otherwise agreed to by the accused, confessional stipulation in connection with guilty pleas may not be considered by military judge as to those charges to which accused has pled not guilty (contested charges).
+Unless otherwise agreed to by the accused, confessional stipulation in connection with guilty pleas may not be considered by vas to those charges to which accused has pled not guilty (contested charges).
 United States v.
 Banks, 36 M.J.
 1003 (A.C.M.R.
 1993).

-- Confessional stipulation is the equivalent of entering a guilty plea to a charged offense; accused must knowingly and voluntarily consent to any use of stipulation beyond the limited purpose of facilitating providence inquiry.
+A confessional stipulation is the equivalent of entering a guilty plea to a charged offense; accused must knowingly and voluntarily consent to any use of stipulation beyond the limited purpose of facilitating providence inquiry.
 United States v.
 Rouviere, No. 9200242 (A.C.M.R.
 Aug.
 24, 1993) (unpub.).

-- United States v.
+United States v.
 Craig, 48 M.J.
 77 (C.A.A.F.
 1998).
 Military judge erred by advising the accused that her confessional stipulation (which contained facts substantiating both guilty and not guilty pleas to drug offenses) waived her constitutional rights against self-incrimination, to a trial of by the facts, and to confront and cross-examine witnesses against her.

 Specification 3 involved a larceny of mail matter.
 The stipulation established that accused removed mail matter from its lawful place and did not intend to return the parcel to the addressee.
 There was no requirement to do a United States v.
 Bertelson, 3 M.J.
 314 (C.M.A.
 1977) inquiry.
 The stipulation was not “confessional” because it did not effectively establish an express admission that accused’s removal of mail matter was done with an intent to steal.